-Since the age of four I have been drawing and painting.
+Since the age of four, I have been drawing and painting.
 As a child, I followed in the footsteps of my father.
-Whenever he went out to do a plein air painting, he would take me with him and with my paper and crayons, I did my own art.
+Whenever he went out to do a Plein air painting, he would take me with him and with my paper and crayons, I did my own art.
 Often I painted what I saw within rather than what I had in front of my eyes.

 With these overall convictions as a basic template, my artistic vision is to create mystical images that reveal the beauty of life in all its inner form, but with emphasis on two areas more than any others.
 For the first, I am compelled to capture the natural environment in the form of people and landscapes in a realistic fashion.
 The subjects and styles I choose are people in nature.
-I like to paint people in the moment, in ordinary situations.
+I like to paint people at the moment, in everyday situations.
 I like to catch them unawares, in a moment of distraction.

-For the second area, however, my knowledge of Vedic scriptures and my own internal meditation, drives me to create what was described by A.C.
-Bhaktivedanta Swami as "Windows to the spiritual world", both on Earth and on other worlds, surrounded by its architecture, its visible and invisible creatures, and perhaps a few surprises from the long forgotten past.
+For the second area, however, my knowledge of Vedic scriptures and my own internal meditation drives me to create what was described by A.C.
+Bhaktivedanta Swami as "Windows to the spiritual world", both on Earth and on other worlds, surrounded by its architecture, its visible and invisible creatures, and perhaps a few surprises from the long-forgotten past.
 It is in this second area that I yearn to turn my imagination loose for an unbridled journey.

 About my art in general and the way I work:

-To create my paintings I use oils I grind myself into tubes.
-I also make my own maroger mediums ( two different ones: the Rubens gelly medium and the Titian wax medium).
+To create my paintings, I use oils I grind myself into tubes.
+I also make my own Maroger mediums ( two different ones: the Rubens gelly medium and the Titian wax medium).
 This allows colors to give my canvas a sense of vibrancy.
 Some of my paintings have more apparent brush strokes than others, which I really enjoy to show.
 The approach I take is that I paint the entire composition first.
 I then build my shapes on that solid foundation.
 I always make sure there is balance throughout my composition.
-My work has and will continue to involve landscapes figures, adolescence, and refreshing imagery, as well as spiritual themes.
+My work has and will continue to involve landscapes, figures, adolescence, and refreshing imagery, as well as spiritual themes.
 This is part of who I am.

 Now the question is how do I get people as excited about my art as I am?
-Well, this is simply that I try to bring my viewers the quiet poetry of an internal world rich with spiritual and artistic vision even when I paint an ordinay landscape or somebody at the farmer's market.
+Well, this is simply that I try to bring my viewers the quiet poetry of an inner world rich with spiritual and artistic vision even when I paint an ordinary landscape or somebody at the farmer's market.
 I have been told that my paintings "grow" on people.
 After hanging my pictures in their home people start to see a "thousand things" they did not notice before.
 I think this is because my work has many layers of meaning.
-They continue to be delighted and inspired from the artistic experience.
+They continue to be delighted and inspired by the artistic experience.